Parks and Recreation functions:

 Weather line: 952-563-8878, option 3

 Parks and Recreation is operating 15 outdoor ice skating sites this winter.
-All outdoor rink skating sites except Logan Playlot, Westwood and Running provide a warming house, one general rink, one hockey rink and floodlights.
-Logan Playlot provides a non-lighted general rink only.
+All outdoor rink skating sites except Logan Playlot, Southglen, Westwood and Running provide a warming house, one general rink, one hockey rink and floodlights.
+Logan Playlot provides a non-lighted general rink only (no warming house).
+Southglen provides one lit large general rink with no warming house.
 Westwood and Running sites provide a warming house, one general rink, two hockey rinks and floodlights.
 Some sites are supervised by a Parks and Recreation employee during public skating hours.